andyzhangx/demo/issues/azuredisk-issues.md

  - disk attach/detach failure for a long time
  - disk I/O error

-> Note: above error may **only** happen when there are multiple disk attach/detach operations in parellel
+> Note: above error may **only** happen when there are multiple disk attach/detach operations in parellel and it’s not easy to repro since it happens on a little possibility.

 **Related issues**